 Apple hasn't actually confirmed the exact processor that it'll be using in the iMac Pro, but it had been thought that it'll boast Intel's Xeon Purley processors based on Skylake architecture, as per this Pike's Universum article from June 2017.

 Pikes Universum found the information within the macOS High Sierra developer beta.
-Firmware files within the beta reference Intel's server-class LGA3647 socket, rather than the desktop-class LGA2066 socket.
+Firmware files within the beta reference Intel's server-class LGA3647 socket.
 The 3647 socket is the one used by the Purley chips.
+However, the iMac Pro appears to offer just four memory modules, suggesting that it won't be this server class processor